Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

 Here are the 4 main types of white hat link building campaigns an expert would work on.

 - Statistics pages

-A link building specialist will typically work on a project fee basis or an hourly rate; rarely on a links acquired basis.
+A link building specialist will typically work on a project fee or an hourly rate, rarely on a link acquired basis.

 An outreach specialist works in tandem with a link building or SEO expert.

-Once you’ve devised a link strategy and identified the prospects to target, then you need to reach out and communicate with them.
+Once you’ve devised a link strategy and identified the target prospects, you need to reach out and communicate with them.

 This would include: